Gerber Life Accident Protection

 What is Gerber Life Accident Protection (AD&D)?

-Gerber Life Accident Protection is an accidental death and dismemberment (AD&D) plan designed to pay a benefit if a covered accident results in accidental death or certain qualifying severe injuries.
-It’s intended to provide affordable, straightforward protection that can help reduce the financial impact of serious accidental events.
+Gerber Life Accident Protection is an accidental death and dismemberment (AD&D) plan designed to pay a benefit if a covered accident results in accidental death or certain qualifying severe injuries — such as permanent loss of a limb, loss of sight, or other serious disabling accident outcomes defined in the policy.
+It’s intended to provide affordable, straightforward protection that can help reduce the financial impact of serious accidental events on households and families.
+The benefit pays directly to you or your named beneficiary as a defined lump sum — not as a reimbursement of specific expenses — giving your family flexibility to use the funds for whatever financial priorities matter most at the time of the claim.

 Is AD&D the same thing as life insurance?

-No. AD&D is more limited than traditional life insurance because it focuses on covered accidents and certain covered outcomes.
-Traditional life insurance can cover many causes of death (including illness), while AD&D is specifically tied to accidental death and certain serious accident-related injuries as defined by the policy.
+No — and this is one of the most important distinctions to understand before buying either product.
+AD&D is more limited than traditional life insurance because it focuses only on covered accidents and certain covered accidental outcomes.
+Traditional life insurance can cover many causes of death including illness — statistically, illness accounts for the majority of all life insurance claims.
+AD&D is specifically tied to accidental death and certain serious accident-related injuries as defined by the policy, which means it does not pay for deaths resulting from illness, disease, or most non-accidental causes.

 Do I need a medical exam or health questions to apply?